-Once you dive into the craft scene, you quickly get to know many of the vendors, organizers and even shoppers so a craft show can easily feel like a reunion.
-When you spend most of your day chatting with booth neighbours, visiting with friends who have stopped by or gabbing with the organizer, it can make the atmosphere feel like a clique the shoppers aren’t a part of.
+Once you dive into the craft scene, you quickly get to know many of the vendors, organizers, and even shoppers so a craft show can easily feel like a reunion.
+When you spend most of your day chatting with booth neighbors, visiting with friends who have stopped by, or gabbing with the organizer, it can make the atmosphere feel like a clique the shoppers aren’t a part of.

-On the otherhand…
+On the other hand…

 2) Looking too Eager

-I know it can be intimidating to sign up for your first craft show and stand there as people peruse your work, deciding if they love it enough to buy (just because they don’t buy, doesn’t mean they don’t love it).
+I know it can be intimidating to sign up for your first craft show and stand there as people browse your work, deciding if they love it enough to buy (just because they don’t buy, doesn’t mean they don’t love it).
 But try your best to put on a smile and interact with the shoppers.

 I understand how frustrating a slow craft show can be but don’t use that as an opportunity to mark down prices or give items away.
 Shoppers will remember that next time they see you at a craft show and wonder why they would pay full price if you’re willing to give handouts when times are slower.